foundations of computational agents

 Consider Example 11.1, with the belief network of Figure 11.1(a).
 The probability that the shoes are wet given the sprinkler is (observed to be) on is

 which can be answered with standard probabilistic inference, as covered in Chapter 9.
-Observing the sprinkler is on can provide information about the season; Sprinkler and Season have an arc between them in Figure 11.1(a).
+Observing the sprinkler is on can provide information about the season; and have an arc between them in Figure 11.1(a).

 The probability that shoes are wet given you turned the sprinkler on